 The procedure isn’t complicated at all; you just mix flour, milk, and water.
-Mix the ingredients until they homogenize, and then pour the mixture on a crepe pan.
+Mix the ingredients until they homogenize, and then pour the mixture into a crepe pan.

 The trick is to flip them over, so here’s where you might face some challenges.
 Once this part is over, fill your crepes with a lovely rich chocolate cream, and enjoy.

 Chicken soup is the one you can’t go wrong with.
 As an appetizer to your Shepherd’s pie, it will start off your taste buds, and won’t kill your appetite.
 On the contrary, it will make you even more eager for the dish to come.